 - gaining remote access to computers – scammers pretending to be from NBN will call a victim with claims there are problems with their computer.
 The scammer uses this ruse to gain remote access to the victim’s computer to steal valuable personal information, install malicious software or demand payment to fix ‘problems’ they have discovered

-- phishing – scammers impersonating NBN will call victims to steal valuable personal information like their name, address, Medicare number, licence number.
+- phishing – scammers impersonating NBN will call victims to steal valuable personal information like their name, address, Medicare number, license number.
 The scammer may tell the victim they’re entitled to a new router, for example, and say they need these personal details to confirm the victim’s identity.

-“Australians over 65 are particularly vulnerable to this scam with fraudsters using phone calls to target their victims,” Ms Rickard said.
+“Australians over 65 are particularly vulnerable to this scam with fraudsters using phone calls to target their victims,” Ms. Rickard said.

 “NBN will never phone you out of the blue to try to sign you up to a service over its network.
 NBN is a wholesaler meaning they don’t sell direct to the public.
-If you get an unsolicited call like this, it’s a big red flag that you’re dealing with a scammer,” Ms Rickard said.
+If you get an unsolicited call like this, it’s a big red flag that you’re dealing with a scammer,” Ms. Rickard said.

 “NBN will also never call you to remotely ‘fix’ a problem with your computer, or to request personal information like your Medicare number or your bank account numbers.
 Don’t listen to the reasons they give you for needing this information.”

-“Finally, if someone ever asks you to pay for a service using iTunes gift cards, it is 100 per cent a scam.
-Legitimate businesses, especially those like NBN, will never ask you to pay for anything in this way,” Ms Rickard said.
+“Finally, if someone ever asks you to pay for a service using iTunes gift cards, it is 100 percent a scam.
+Legitimate businesses, especially those like NBN, will never ask you to pay for anything in this way,” Ms. Rickard said.